jphumphries/jphumphries/Projects/Oscorp_NIST-CSF_Program_Capstone_Project/Assessment/nist-assessment-summary.md

 ## Purpose

 This document summarizes the five assessment tables in the original workbook and is designed for a GitHub-style repository.
 Each section provides a short interpretation of the table followed by a Markdown image reference.
-Add the corresponding exported worksheet image to the `images/` folder and it will render directly beneath the summary.

 ## Assessment Snapshot